Elam: Religion

 A carved chlorite vase decorated with a relief depicting a "two-horned" figure wrestling with serpent goddesses.
-The Elamite artifact was discovered by Iran's border police in the possession of historical heritage traffickers, en route to Turkey, and was confiscated.
+The Elamite artifact was discovered by Iran's border police in the possession of historical heritage traffickers en route to Turkey and was confiscated.
 Style is determined to be from "Jiroft".

 The Elamites practised polytheism.
 Due to scarcity of sources, past scholars assumed that Elamite religion must have been characterized by the "ill-defined character of the individual gods and goddesses. ...Most of them were not only ineffable beings whose real name was either not uttered or was unknown, but also sublime ideas, not to be exactly defined by the human race."
 Worship also varied between localities.
-However, more recent scholarship shows that Elamite deities most likely were not any less defined than these of their Sumerian, Akkadian and Hurrian neighbors.
+However, more recent scholarship shows that Elamite deities most likely were not any less defined than those of their Sumerian, Akkadian and Hurrian neighbors.

 Inscriptions of many Elamite kings indicate that a concept of a supreme triad consisting of Inshushinak (originally the civic protector god of Susa, eventually the leader of the triad and guarantor of the monarchy), Kiririsha (an earth/mother goddess in southern Elam), and Napirisha existed.
 In the Neo-Elamite period Humban, previously a deity of limited relevance in known sources, emerged as a divine source of royal power.

 Another significant deity was Pinikir, an astral goddess of love, similar to Ishtar.
-Some researchers, especially in the 1960s and 1970s, saw her as a mother goddess, and possibly originally chief deity, in northern Elam, later supplanted by or identified with Kiririsha, but this view is no longer supported by scholars.
+Some researchers, especially in the 1960s and 1970s, saw her as a mother goddess, and possibly originally chief deity, in northern Elam, later supplanted by or identified with Kiririsha, but scholars no longer support this view.

 There were also imported deities, such as Beltiya, Nergal or Nanaya; some native Elamite deities had Akkadian or Sumerian names as well (ex.
 Manzat, Inshushinak and his attendants), indicating a long history of interchange.
 Some Elamite deities were also venerated outside Elam: Pinikir was known to the Hurrians and Hittites, Simut appeared in Babylonian personal names, and an Assyrian text mentions Khumban, Napirisha and Yabru (Jabru) as protectors of the king.